-The target for the acquisition and/or restoration of uplands was then calculated by taking the calculated acreage value from Table 6 and multiplying it by 1.5.
-This simple formula recognizes that 1,000 feet is a minimum width for a linkage and some of the targeted lands within open space or public ownership.
-While it is recognized that this may not provide for an accurate measurement of habitat needs, it is a starting point for providing protection to the region's wetland systems.
+It should be noted that 1,000 feet is a minimum width for a linkage and some of the targeted lands are within open space or public ownership.
+While it is recognized that this may not provide for an accurate measurement of habitat needs, it is a starting point for providing protection to the region's aquatic habitat systems.

-The subregional targets for Upland Buffers are provided in Table 7.
 The provision of acquisition and/or restoration of these targets includes the provision of buffer zones.